aws-samples/amazon-documentdb-samples/samples/documentdb-rust/README.md

  Ping respose: { "ok": 1, "operationTime": Timestamp(1730126391, 1) }
 Document inserted!
 ```
-The created document can be viewed by running qurey via mongo shell against the database.
+The created document can be viewed by running query via mongo shell against the database.

 #### 'R'ead the created document
 Passing a command line argument `--op r` reads the document, you can use below command.